determined-ai/determined/docs/setup-cluster/advanced-setup-guide/overview.rst

             Docker (Agent-Based)

-            If the Determined Agent is your compute resource, you'll install the Determined Agent along with the Determined Master.
-The preferred method for installing the Agent is to use Linux packages.
+            If the Determined agent is your compute resource, you'll install the Determined agent along with the Determined master.
+The preferred method for installing the agent is to use Linux packages.
 The recommended alternative to Linux packages is Docker.

-            To install the Determined Master and Agent on premises, you'll first need to meet the installation requirements:
+            To install the Determined master and agent on premises, you'll first need to meet the installation requirements:

             -  :ref:`Installation Requirements <requirements>`